You are currently viewing Who is Settlor, Trustee and Beneficiary?

 What Is the Distinction Between an Executor and a Trustee?

 Although the features of ‘executors’ and ‘trustees’ differ, they may be comparable persons.
 The job of a trustee of a will trust begins when the property’s monitoring term has ended.
-If assets in the domain are to be kept in ongoing ‘will’ trusts, the ‘executors’ transfer those assets to the trustees of the ‘will’ trust, who then become the legal owners of the assets and maintain them in accordance with the rules of the will trust.
+If assets in the domain are to be kept in ongoing ‘will’ trusts, the ‘executors’ transfer those assets to the trustees of the ‘will’ trust, who then become the legal owners of the assets and maintain them under the rules of the will trust.

 Why is a new Trustee being appointed?